 Paint Damage Tool and Material Procedure Description Deep scratch (primer damaged, steel base material exposed) Spray paint or paint, zinc-rich primer, brush (required for repainting a small area), fine sandpaper, anhydrous alcohol, cotton cloth, paint spray gun (required for repainting a large area) Steps 1, 2, 3, 4, and 5 or brushing is recommended.
 3. For many scratches or large-area smudges and rusts, use a paint spray gun.
 4. The paint coating should be thin and even.
-Paint Logo and pattern damage If a logo or pattern is damaged, provide the logo size and color number.
-Seek help from a local supplier of advertisement coatings to formulate a repair solution based on the logo size, color, and damage. drops are prohibited on the coating.
+Paint drops are prohibited on the coating.
 The surface should be smooth.
-5. Leave the repainted area for approximately 30 minutes before performing any Dent If a dent is less than or equal to 100 mm2 in area and less than 3 mm in depth, fill the dent with Poly-Putty base and then perform the same operations as those for processing deep scratches. area or greater t cal supplier for an further operation.
+5. Leave the repainted area for approximately 30 minutes before performing any further operation.
+Logo and pattern damage If a logo or pattern provide the logo siz number.
+Seek help supplier of advertise formulate a repair s the logo size, color, e and color from a local ement coatings to solution based on prohibited on the coating.
+The surface should be smooth.
+Dent the same operat processing deep 2.
+If a dent is great area or greater t and less than 3 the dent with and then perform ions as those for scratches. er than 100 mm 2 in han 3 mm in